manxeguin/manxeguin.github.io/pages/posts/web-performance-streaming.md

 ### Another real-world example: Instagram

-Streaming is still super relevant.
+Streaming is still very relevant.
 In [this Instagram engineering blog post](https://instagram-engineering.com/making-instagram-com-faster-part-2-f350c8fba0d4), the team explains how they send the `<head>` of the document and styles early while they are generating the API data and streaming it using HTML `<script>` tags.

 They didn’t use fancy frameworks for that, the solution was implemented on top of `StreamingHttpResponse` from Django (Python).
 It shows how powerful this approach can be, showing a **23% latency improvement**.